Optical transceivers – turning data into light

 In the first article of our series on WDM, Getting on the road with dark fiber, we compared a fiber optic network to a powerful multi-lane expressway, capable of transporting traffic between various sites.
 And just as we have traffic rules for driving, different traffic rules are needed to transport our optical traffic.
 These are called protocols.
 Below, we describe the three key protocols for storage, data and voice, respectively.

-Fibre Channel, or FC: A high-speed network technology primarily used to connect computer data storage to servers.
+Fibre Channel, or FC: A high-speed networking technology primarily used to connect computer data storage to servers.
 Fibre Channel is mainly used in storage area networks in enterprise storage.
 FC networks are known as a fabric because they operate in unison as one big switch.
 Fibre Channel typically runs on optical fiber cables within(data center connectivity) and between data centers (data center interconnect).

 Ethernet: Networking technologies mainly used for connecting a number of computer systems to form a local area network, with protocols to control the passing of information and to avoid simultaneous transmission by two or more systems.

 Synchronous optical networking (SONET) and Synchronous Digital Hierarchy (SDH): SDH is a standard technology for synchronous data transmission on optical media.
 It is the international equivalent of SONET, which is used in the US and Canada.
 Both technologies provide faster and less expensive network interconnection than traditional Plesiochronous Digital Hierarchy (PDH) equipment.